angeliasterling/one-click-hugo-cms/site/content/post/self-promotion-screen-printing-t-shirts-using-a-cricut.md

 ---
 **List of Supplies**

-I **highly** encourage you to shop local, but I've linked to all of the supplies I used through Amazon so you know exactly what I used.
+I **highly** encourage you to shop local, but I've linked to all of the supplies through Amazon so you know exactly what I used.

 *\* Please note this post was made possible by a partnership with Amazon.
 All opinions and reviews are my own.*